Coronavirus (COVID-19) getting financial help in Australia

 National stimulus packages

-In order to soften the blow of the coronavirus crisis on the economy, the Australian federal government is announcing stimulus packages regularly.
+In order to soften the blow of the coronavirus crisis on the economy, the Australian federal government has released a number of stimulus packages.
+You can find a more detailed summary of these packages here.
+As an overview, some of the key initial measures included:

-Low-income earners will receive $750 cash.
-All welfare recipients and concession card holders will receive the payment, including 2.4 million pensioners and those with a commonwealth seniors card.
-This will come into effect from 31 March 2020.
+- Low-income earners will receive $750 cash.
+A number of welfare recipients and concession card holders will receive two $750 bonus payments (one in early April and a second in early July).
+This includes 2.4 million pensioners and those with a commonwealth seniors card.
 It should be automatically added to your welfare payment.

 If you are facing extreme financial stress in Australia, you may be able to access financial counselling services.
 Financial counsellors are qualified professionals who provide information, advice and advocacy to people in financial difficulty.